H.R. 7195: Timber Harvesters, Haulers, and Landowners Market Disruptions Relief Act

 Who is affected by H.R.
 7195?

-Secretary of Agriculture and Farm Service Agency
+USDA and the Farm Service Agency

 Governors and the Chief of the Forest Service